Joseph Holt maintains place on international map with clutch of top awards

 The International Brewing Awards is believed to be the oldest international brewing competition in the world and recognises excellence across all formats of beer.

-Competing against 160 breweries from around the world – which together fielded a total of 782 beers – the independent regional family brewer claimed silver medals for their Mild Cask Ale and its 1849 Bottled Ale.
-They also clinched bronze medals for its IPA Cask Ale and acclaimed Crystal Lager.
+Competing against 160 breweries from around the world – which together fielded a total of 782 beers – the independent regional family brewer claimed silver medals for their Mild cask ale and 1849 Bottled Ale.
+They also clinched bronze medals for its IPA cask ale and acclaimed Crystal Lager.

 No other independent brewery managed to exceed the four medals that Holt’s achieved.